opensearch-project/sql/docs/dev/Pagination-v2.md

 ### Plan Tree changes

-There are different plan trees are built during request processing.
+Different plan trees are built during request processing.
 Read more about their purpose and stages [here](query-optimizer-improvement.md#Examples).
-Article below describes what changes are introduced in these trees by pagination feature.
+The section below describes the changes being introduced to these trees by the pagination feature.

 Simplified workflow of plan trees is shown below.
-Initial Page Request is processed the same way as non-paging request.
+Initial Page Request is processed the same way as a non-paging request.

 ```mermaid
 stateDiagram-v2